ipfs-shipyard/ipfsx/RATIONALE.md

 Note, when js-ipfs-api starts using `fetch` it should be easy to pass this option to it.

+## A unified `ls`

+There's two `ls` commands in IPFS.
+One that deals with IPFS paths like `/ipfs/QmHash/path/to/file` and another that deals with MFS paths `/path/to/file`.
+There has long been plans to unify the functionality but it has, so far, not come to pass.

+The issue is differentiating between the two different path types - there's a small possibility someone saved something in MFS at `/ipfs/QmHash/path/to/file`.
+MFS already deals with this in the `cp` command.
+If the path looks like an IPFS path it assumes it's an IPFS path even if the same path exists in MFS.

+It's confusing for `cp` to be able to deal with both path types but for `ls` not to be able to do the same.
+Similarly, it's confusing to have two `ls` commands that deal with files in IPFS.

+### TODO: Consistent sizes

+For files, the size property of `ls` _should_ correspond to the total size of the node (including protobuf wrappers) as well as any of its descendant nodes.

+For directories, the size property _should_ correspond to the total size of the directory and its contents, (files and directories) and all their descendants.

+Essentially, directories are no different to files, since files can be split into multiple DAG nodes.
+This may happen if they exceed the max chunk size or because a custom chunker was used to build the graph and determined a specific chunk size.
+The only difference is the unixfs metadata that accompanies the data in the DAG node (which may be none when using the raw-leaves option).

+A size property that is just the size of the node is rarely useful in applications.
+This data should be able to be derived and stored with the node on write so there's no need to calculate it again after the fact.

+### Consistent type field

+The type field will contain the string "file" or "directory" to differentiate between file/directory nodes.
+A number is not useful to an application programmer as they'll need to lookup the type each time it is used.

+### Streaming output via async iterator

+Get listing information as it is calculated - a better user experience.

 ## `add`

 ### Add a `String`